d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 ![Cross-correlation computation with 2 input channels.
 The shaded portions are the first output element as well as the input and kernel array elements used in its computation: $(1\times1+2\times2+4\times3+5\times4)+(0\times0+1\times1+3\times2+4\times3)=56$. ](../img/conv_multi_in.svg)

-To make sure we reall understand what's going on here, we can implement cross-correlation operations with multiple input channels ourselves.
+To make sure we really understand what's going on here, we can implement cross-correlation operations with multiple input channels ourselves.
 Notice that all we are doing is performing one cross-correlation operation per channel and then adding up the results using the `add_n` function.